 As she continued to move through her courses, Cheli became more encouraged and even took home the 2017 No Excuses University (NEU) Parent Scholarship, Watch her discuss how earning the scholarship has removed the worry about student debt.

-With Spring 2019 commencement approaching, Cheli is busy finishing her courses and preparing for graduation.
-Earning a degree, and more importantly, having the opportunity to satisfy her lifelong hunger, is something she wishes for everyone.
+Cheli attended the spring 2019 commencement ceremony in San Diego noting that earning a degree, and more importantly, having the opportunity to satisfy her lifelong hunger, is something she wishes for everyone.

 “I have my Ashford flag proudly displayed in my classroom at school,” she says.
 “I am so glad that I have had this experience, and I cannot wait to celebrate my graduation!”